North Loop, Minneapolis: Geography

 The North Loop is located northwest of the central business district between downtown Minneapolis and the Mississippi River.
 Streets in the North Loop are oriented to be parallel to the river, which means that they run at a 45-degree angle relative to the grid of the rest of the city.
-It is split between Wards 3 and 5 of the Minneapolis City Council, currently represented by Michael Rainville and Jeremiah Ellison respectively.
+It is split between wards 3 and 5 of the Minneapolis City Council, currently represented by Michael Rainville and Pearll Warren, respectively.
+It also sits in state legislative district 59B.

 Although the neighborhood technically extends further to the south, the main residential and commercial area of the North Loop is roughly a rectangle bounded by the railroad tracks as Cedar Lake Trail (in the southeast), Plymouth Avenue (in the northwest), the elevated 4th street freeway entrance/exit in the southwest, and the Mississippi River in the northeast.
 Washington Avenue is the main thoroughfare through the neighborhood.

 The James I. Rice Park, which is in the northeast portion of the neighborhood along the river, is popular with residents during the summer months.
 The bike trail and West River Parkway that runs through the park are part of the Grand Rounds Scenic Byway.
 The park added a playground in 2010 located where 4th Ave North intersects with West River Parkway.